Signing Algorithms¶

 Symmetric Algorithms (HMAC)¶

 HMAC (Hash-based Message Authentication Code) algorithms use a single shared secret key for both signing and verification.
+This makes them extremely fast and simple, but it also means every verifier must be trusted with the same secret.

 | Algorithm | Description | Key Type | Security Level |